 The ADS continuously informs the user of its capability to perform the driving task.

-If applicable, other activities than driving that are provided by the ADS to the user once the ADS is activated, shall be automatically suspended as soon as the ADS issues a transition demand or is deactivated.

-If the system is designed to request and enable the user to take over control under some circumstances, the ADS shall ensure through appropriate design and warnings that the user remains available to respond to the take-over request.

 Information shall be available to the vehicle’s user that clearly defines their responsibilities, the procedures to comply with a takeover requests, and possible consequences if they do not comply.

 [Earlier text from FRAV-06-04, used in this proposal when marked green]